padiac/padiac.github.io/notes/visual-similarity-search-system.md

 - Precision@k vs Recall@k look similar but differ by denominator: quality of shown items vs coverage of all relevant items.
 - AP is not averaging over k; it averages Precision at ranks where relevant items occur.
 - DCG is not comparable across queries until normalized into nDCG.

-## 13) Mini glossary

-- Embedding: vector representation of an image (for example, 128, 256, 768 dims).
-- Similarity: cosine or dot product; or distance (L2) in embedding space.
-- Contrastive learning: trains embeddings so positives are close and negatives far.
-- ANN: approximate nearest neighbor search, scalable retrieval of similar vectors.
-- MRR: average of reciprocal rank of the first relevant result per query.
-- AP or mAP: average precision per query; mean over queries.
-- DCG or nDCG: graded relevance plus position discount; normalized for comparability.